aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/text-options/specify-the-far-east-and-latin-name-of-the-font-in-text-options-of-shape/_index.md

 ## **Possible Usage Scenarios**

-Sometimes you want to display text in Far East language font e.g. Japanese, Chinese, Thai, etc. Aspose.Cells for JavaScript via C++ provides [**TextOptions.farEastName**](https://reference.aspose.com/cells/javascript-cpp/textoptions/#farEastName--) property that can be used to specify the font name of Far East language.
-Besides, you can also specify the Latin font name using [**TextOptions.latinName**](https://reference.aspose.com/cells/javascript-cpp/textoptions/#latinName--) property.
+Sometimes you want to display text in a Far East language font, e.g., Japanese, Chinese, Thai, etc. Aspose.Cells for JavaScript via C++ provides the **TextOptions.farEastName** property, which can be used to specify the font name for Far East languages.
+Additionally, you can specify the Latin font name using the **TextOptions.latinName** property.

 ## **Specify the Far East and Latin Name of the Font in Text Options of Shape**